-Inner Frame Support Rollers:
+D. Inner Frame Support Rollers:

-The inner frame of 2000 Series Glide Switches rides on a series of support rollers, as shown in Figure 20, at both the incoming and outgoing side of the switch.
+The inner frame of 2000 Series Glide Switches rides on a series of support rollers, as shown in Figure 12, at both the incoming and outgoing side of the switch.
 These rollers are not adjustable.
 Rollers ride on a roller bar which is welded to an angle of the outer frame.
 Assure that roller path is clean and clear.

-C. Anti-Kickup Angles
+E. Anti-Kickup Angles

-Figures 1, 3 and 21: 2000 Series Glide Switches have Anti-kickup Angles bolted to the incoming and outgoing sides of the outer frame.
-These reach over the inner frame, as shown in Figure 21, and prevent the inner frame from tipping (kicking up) when a loaded trolley enters or exits the switch.
+Figures 13, 14 and 15 (typical): 4500 Series Glide Switches have Anti-kickup Angles bolted to a channel at the incoming and outgoing sides of the outer frame.
+These extend over the support rollers of the inner frame, as shown in Figures 13 and 14, and prevent the inner frame from tipping (kicking up) when a loaded trolley enters or exits the switch.

 Anti-kickup angles are factory assembled to the switch frame and are not adjustable.

-Angles should just clear the top of the inner frame angles when the switch is not loaded.
-Approximate clearance between angle and inner frame is 1/16".
+Angles should just clear the top of the support rollers when the switch is not loaded.
+Approximate clearance between angle and support rollers is 1/16" (see Figure 16), measured when switch has been accurately leveled and is unloaded.